Anywidget Front-End Module (AFM)

 Model interface

 The model interface in AFM is loosely based on traditional Jupyter Widgets but defines a narrower subset of APIs.
-This approach maintains familiarity for widget developers while requiring host platforms to implement a small subset of APIs to be a proper host.
+This approach maintains familiarity for widget developers while requiring host platforms to implement only a small subset of APIs to be a proper host.

 /**